 Measures the pressure relative to a perfect vacuum, using absolute zero as a reference point.
 An example is a barometric pressure transducer.
 These also include sealed gauge, where the signal has been offset to match the gauge pressure at the time of construction.

 Measures the pressure relative to atmospheric pressure.
-An example of this is a tire pressure transducer.
+An example of this is a tire pressure sensor.
 Also includes vacuum sensors, whose signals are reversed so that they signal positive when the measured pressure is below atmospheric pressure.

 Measures the difference between two pressures on each side of the sensor.
 An example is a liquid pressure transducer where the fluid levels above and below the liquid are measured.